oleglihvoinen/oleglihvoinen.github.io/blog/integrating-ftir-spectroscopy-data-into-erp-workflows.md

-layout: post
-title: "Integrating FTIR Spectroscopy Data into ERP Workflows"
+Integrating FTIR Spectroscopy Data into ERP Workflows
-tags: [ftir, erp, machine-learning, python, data-engineering]
 ---

 Modern laboratories and manufacturing environments produce a huge amount of analytical data.
 Yet, most of this information remains **isolated** inside instruments — never making it into the organization's **ERP (Enterprise Resource Planning)** system, where it could drive quality decisions, traceability, and automation.